Need to know

 With the rise of devices like smart TVs and smart speakers, the number of appliances in Australian homes that are 'always on' is increasing by the minute.

-But what impact does all this connectedness really have on your energy bill?
+But what impact does all this connectedness have on your electricity bill?

-The short answer: Yes, it's a good idea to turn appliances off at the powerpoint when they're not in use and when you go on holiday.
+The short answer: Yes, it's a good idea to switch off appliances at the wall when they're not in use and when you go on holiday.

-It's not going to make you rich, but it's better for the environment and will save you money.
+It's not going to make you rich, but it will save you money – and it's better for the environment.

-It's also wise to keep an eye on how many devices you keep plugged in at any one time, so you can be on top of any changes to your energy bills.
+It's also wise to keep an eye on how many devices you keep plugged in at any one time, so you can be on top of any changes to your electricity bills.

 Our home products expert Denis Gallagher talks appliance energy use.